Three-point bounds for energy minimization: Introduction

 This energy minimization problem arises naturally in physics, as the problem of determining the ground state of a classical particle system with isotropic pair interactions.
 Even in the case of particles confined to two-dimensional surfaces, these models capture important features of many real-world materials, such as colloidal particles adsorbing to the surface of a droplet (see \cite{BG} for details and other examples).

 Small systems frequently display beautiful symmetry, such as twelve particles on a sphere forming the vertices of an icosahedron, but in larger systems the symmetry is often broken by the appearance of defects.
-One might expect that these defects would occur only in local minima for energy, and that the global minimum would have a perfect crystalline structure.
+One might expect that these defects would occur only in local minima for energy, and that the global minimum would have a perfect crystalline structure, with a large symmetry group.
 Sometimes that is the case, but in many systems the defects actually contribute to lowering energy.
 (See for example the discussion of spherical crystals in Section~3 of \cite{BG}.)
-One of the fundamental problems in this area is understanding when highly symmetrical configurations are optimal and why \cite{C}.
+One of the fundamental problems in this area is understanding when highly symmetrical configurations are optimal and why; see \cite{C} for a survey.
 Even when the answer is easy to guess, it is usually not easy to prove, and guessing the answer can itself be tricky.

 Energy minimization can also be viewed as a generalization of coding theory.
 Specifically, it includes coding theory as a degenerate special case: if we take $f(r) = 1/r^s$, then as $s \to \infty$, the problem of minimizing $E_f(\mathcal{C})$ turns into the problem of maximizing the minimal distance in $\mathcal{C}$.
-The same problem of understanding symmetry occurs here as well: when should one expect an optimal code to be highly symmetrical?
+(Ties are broken by how many times this distance occurs, then what the next smallest distance is, then how many times it occurs, etc.) The same problem of understanding symmetry occurs here as well: when should one expect an optimal code to be highly symmetrical?
 Large or high-dimensional codes are frequently much less highly structured than small codes.

 Linear programming bounds are a powerful technique for proving lower bounds for energy.
 In the simplest cases, they deal with the \emph{distance distribution} of the configuration (in physics terms, the radial pair correlation function), which counts how many times each distance occurs between pairs of points.
 In other words, the distance distribution of $\mathcal{C}$ is the function $\delta \co [0,\infty) \to \R$ defined by